micichocki/micichocki/README.md

 - 👋 Hi, I’m @micichocki
 - 👀 I’m interested in webdev
-- 🌱 I’m currently learning javascript
 - 📫 How to reach me cichockimichal849@gmail.com

 <!---